CSIRT-MU/FlowCEP/README.md

 socat -u UDP-LISTEN:4444 STDOUT | espercli -m /vagrant/queries/11-Multiphase_non_grouped.epl -o 'TCPSYNscan,HTTPscan,BruteForce,Output' | socat - TCP:localhost:12345
 ```

 An example visualisations and dashboard for Kibana are saved in the `kibana/configuration.json` file.
-It can be loaded via `Management/Saved Objects/Import` menu.
+It can be loaded via `Management/Saved Objects/Import` menu, but you need to create an index
+called `logstash-*` first (available in the Discover menu after the data start flowing to Elasticsearch).
+It is best to keep it running for cca 10 minutes before analysing the data in Kafka, since it takes
+some time to replay the network traffic and apply the detection algorithms.

 ## Acknowledgement